 Today on the blog, I’m fortunate to have the lovely Ness from One Perfect Day Blog guest posting a sweet and easy Christmas craft.
 If you haven’t visited the blog yet, you’re in for a treat!
 It’s full of all sorts of creative ideas for kids.

 I have been saving our glass bottles from baby food, jams and other condiments for a while now with the intention of turning them into something lovely.
-With Christmas coming up, we decided to decorate them and make some pretty tealight holders.
+With Christmas coming up, we decided to decorate them and make some pretty tealight holders

 To make your own tea light holders, you will need: